c-allergic/2024-Summer-UGRP/UGRP.typ

 }), x: 70%, y:70%, reflow: true),
 caption: [
   (a) The multiplication of 3-bits binary numbers.
 The vertical calculation of 7 times 5 is shown.
-  (b) The array multiplier @nguyen2023quantum circuit to implement the vertical calculation in (a).
-  The black boxes are the building blocks, and lines are variables.
-The variables on the thick line are the input variables.
-  Each horizontal layer represents multiplying one bit of multiplicand with every bit of multiplier to obtain the partial product.
-  The partial products are then added to obtain the final product.
+  (b) The array multiplier @nguyen2023quantum.
+It multiplies each bit of the multiplicand with the multiplier bits to generate partial products, which are then summed for the final product.
   (c) The building block of array multiplier (@blackbox).
 Each building block is composed of an AND gate and a full adder.
   //The four inputs of blackbox are respectively: one bit of mulpicand and one bit of multiplier, the carry-in and sum-in.
 Outputs are the carry-out and sum-out.
 ]